 Whether you like home cooking, chef-inspired dishes, or an international flavor, you’ll find it all in New Braunfels.
-The city, situated between Austin and San Antonio, is home to amazing restaurants creating delicious dishes.
+This city between Austin and San Antonio is home to amazing restaurants creating delicious dishes.

-Here’s a look at a baker’s dozen of New Braunfels’ best eateries.
+Here’s a look at our current list of top New Braunfels restaurants.

 During lunch, Alpine Haus also offers American dishes, such as a Reuben sandwich and chicken salad, but German entrees are the stars.
 For an authentic German dining experience, enjoy a slice of Black Forest cake for dessert.
-Alpine Haus also offers German beer, including my favorite, Bitburger.
+This restaurant also offers German beer, including my favorite, Bitburger.

 2. Pat’s Place